klahnakoski/mo-parsing/README.md

 * `__iter__()` - allows you to iterate through parse results in **depth first search**.
 Empty results are skipped, and `Group`ed  resluts are treated as atoms (which can be futher iterated if required)
 * `name` is a convienient property for `ParseResults.type.token_name`
 * `__getitem__()` - allows you to jump into the parse tree to the given `name`.
 This is blocked by any names found inside `Group`ed results (becasue groups are considered atoms).

+### addParseAction

+Parse actions are methods that are run after a ParserElement found a match.

+* Parameters must be accepted in `(tokens, index, string)` order (the opposite of pyparsing)
+* Parse actions are wrapped to ensure the output is a legitmate ParseResult
+  * If your parse action returns `None` then the result is the original `tokens`
+  * If your parse action returns an object, or list, or tuple, then it will be packaged in a `ParseResult` with same type as `tokens`.
+  * If your parse action returns a `ParseResult` then it is accepted ***even if is belongs to some other pattern***